mckoss/wordle-guesser/README.md

   best-guess [options]

 Options:
   --help                Show this help message.
   --hard                In hard mode - only guess words that remain possible.
   --expected            Rank guesses by expected size of partitions.
   --worst               Rank guesses by worst-case size of partitions.
   --telemetry           Sample words during processing.
   --top=N               Show the top N guesses (default 10).
+  --multi=N             Optimize for combination of N words (default 3).
+  --multi-start=guess1,guess2,...
+                        Use suggested words for first guesses.
+  --solutionsOnly       Only consider words from solutions dictionary.
+  --table=guess1,guess2 Show the solution table for a multi-guess solution.
 ```

 # Data Wrangling